FRRouting/frr/doc/user/bgp.rst

    Enable a BGP protocol process with the specified ASN.
 After this statement you can input any `BGP Commands`.

-.. index:: no router bgp ASN
+.. index:: router bgp ASN
 .. clicmd:: no router bgp ASN

    Destroy a BGP protocol process with the specified ASN.